 Bashkir folklore and historical reality.
-Bashkir folk musical and poetic creativity (Questions of classification) Akhmetgaleeva Galia Batyrovna Message on the topic of Bashkir folk ritual folklore
+Bashkir folk musical and poetic creativity (Questions of classification) Akhmetgaleeva Galiya Batyrovna Message on the topic of Bashkir folk ritual folklore

-MAGIC FOLKLORE OF THE BASHKIRS: SPECIFICITY AND MYTHORITUAL FEATURES OF THE REPERTOIRE
+MAGICAL FOLKLORE OF BASHKIR: SPECIFICITY AND MYTHORITUAL FEATURES OF THE REPERTOIRE

-The place and functions of magical folklore genres in the system of traditional culture are considered; study history.
-The main semantic, functional, mythological features of such ancient genres as harnau, arbau, calf, etc. are revealed, the most universal method of analysis is proposed, which allows revealing the most ancient layers of consciousness and worldview of ancestors.
+The place and functions of the genres of magical folklore in the system of traditional culture are considered; history of study.
+The main semantic, functional, mythological features of such ancient genres as Harnau, Arbau, Telak, etc. are revealed, and the most universal method of analysis is proposed, which allows us to reveal the most ancient layers of consciousness and worldview of our ancestors.

-Key words: magical folklore, incantations, incantations, sentences, shaman, bucks, complexity, syncretism, myth, rite.
+Key words: magical folklore, spells, chants, sentences, shaman, bucks, complexity, syncretism, myth, ritual.

 The art of folk literature is entirely based on magical beliefs in the power and power of the word.
-The man of antiquity knew and appreciated the measure, the time, the possibilities of the special potentials of this code, which he resorted to, deeply believing that to say is to do.
-The word was the main instrument of all life, including receiving, protecting health, as well as achieving good luck and developing creative talents.
-The magic of the word acquired artistic functions in the epic, fairy tales, legends, songs, legends, proverbs, baits, munajats, responding to the aesthetic, spiritual needs of the people.
-Having practical purposes, special functions and purposes of influence, words form a conspiratorial and incantatory repertoire of appeals as sacred ways of contacting deities, supernatural forces and the elements of Nature.
-The creators and transmitters of this secret knowledge to generations were especially gifted, with extraordinary abilities to master the Word, action, chants, body movements and the system of ancient teachings, the chosen ones, that is, shamans, among the Bashkirs - bucks, as well as among the Kazakhs, Kyrgyz, Turkmens1.
-Created over centuries of service to fellow tribesmen, the unique art of Baksy provides for a syncretic unity of mythological, cult, totemic ideas about time, place, space, as well as a clear logic of cause-and-effect guidelines and practical goals for achieving the desired result.
-Against this background, the main purpose of the Bashkir baksy is revealed - establishing contacts with higher, heavenly forces, propitiating deities, whose patronage contributes to the healing of the sick, favorable
+The man of antiquity knew and appreciated the measure, time, and possibilities of the special potentials of this code, to the help of which he resorted, deeply believing that to say is to do.
+The word was the main instrument of all life activities, including receiving and protecting health, as well as achieving good luck and developing creative talents.
+The magic of the word acquired artistic functions in epics, fairy tales, legends, songs, traditions, proverbs, baits, munajats, responding to the aesthetic and spiritual needs of the people.
+Having practical purposes, special functions and purposes for the influence of words, they form a spell-casting repertoire of appeals as sacred ways of contacting deities, supernatural forces and the elements of Nature.
+The creators and transmitters of this secret knowledge to generations were especially gifted people with extraordinary abilities to master the Word, action, chants, body movements and the system of ancient teachings, that is, shamans, among the Bashkirs - bucks, as well as among the Kazakhs, Kyrgyz, Turkmens1.
+Created during centuries of service to fellow tribesmen, the unique creativity of baksy provides for the syncretic unity of mythological, cult, totemistic ideas about time, place, space, as well as a clear logic of cause-and-effect guidelines and practical goals for achieving the desired result.
+Against this background, the main purpose of the Bashkir baksy is revealed - establishing contacts with higher, heavenly powers, propitiating deities, whose patronage contributes to the healing of the sick, favorable

-changes in the weather, the expulsion of the spirit of misfortune and the invocation of the forces of good.
-In the system of similar traditions (Siberian, Turkic-Mongolian shamanism), the Bashkir institute of baksy, as the analysis of materials shows, is distinguished by a pronounced rational and intellectual beginning, the dominant of nature-worshipping motives, the degree and proportionality of actions and words.
+significant weather changes, expelling the spirit of misfortune and calling on the forces of good.
+In the system of similar traditions (Siberian, Turkic-Mongolian shamanism), the Bashkir institute of baksy, as an analysis of the materials shows, is distinguished by a pronounced rational-intellectual principle, the dominant nature-worshipping motives, sedateness and proportionality of actions and words.

-Genres of folk art, based on the sacralization of words, body movements, elements, objects, as well as the targeted use of mythological, supernatural knowledge, aimed at ensuring the well-being and protection of the physiological, spiritual forces of the ethnos, represent magical folklore.
-In a broad sense, the magical beginning is contained in all genres of folklore, because the creation of myths, holidays, rituals, fairy tales, epics, and so on. provides for the influence on the will of the deities, the forces of Nature, the propitiation of the spirits of ancestors, batyrs (demiurges) and the acquisition of prosperity.
-The process of transferring ancient knowledge as generic values had its own strict standards and regulations.
-So, telling fairy tales (ekiet), karhYZ (myth, epic among the Bashkirs) during the day or summer provokes a very cold and protracted winter (Beloretsky district, Zuyak village), is fraught with the wrath of powerful spirits, severe drought (Khaibullinsky district, from Akyar; Beloretsky district of the village of Birdigulovo), incorrect performance of the ceremony (yola) - prolonged rains up to floods or epizootics (Abzelilovsky district, village of Askarovo; Kugarchinsky district, village of Khudaiberdino).
-Verbalized myth and ritual, by their being, act as proto-forms of regulation of life events, health and art.
-At one time, by telling the karkhyza-myth "Ural-batyr", they treated seizures (ennengen) who had lost their minds.
+Genres of folk art based on the sacralization of words, body movements, elements, objects, as well as the targeted use of mythological, supernatural knowledge aimed at ensuring the well-being and protection of the physiological, spiritual forces of an ethnic group, represent magical folklore.
+In a broad sense, the magical principle is contained in all genres of folklore, because the creation of myths, holidays, rituals, fairy tales, epics and so on. provides for influencing the will of deities, the forces of Nature, appeasing the spirits of ancestors, batyrs (demiurges) and acquiring well-being.
+The process of transferring ancient knowledge as ancestral values had its own strict standards and regulations.
+Thus, telling fairy tales (ekiet), karhYZ (myth, epic among the Bashkirs) during the day or summer provokes a very cold and long winter (Beloretsky district, Zuyak village), is fraught with the wrath of powerful spirits, severe drought (Khaibullinsky district, with Akyar; Beloretsky district, Birdigulovo village), incorrect performance of the ritual (yola) - prolonged rains up to floods or epizootics (Abzelilovsky district, Askarovo village; Kugarchinsky district, Khudaiberdino village).
+Verbalized myth and ritual, by their existence, act as prototypes for regulating life events, health and art.
+At one time, telling the karkhYza-myth “Ural Batyr” treated people with seizures (ennengen) who had lost their minds.

-dock or exhausted (Recorded in Askinsky, Beloretsky, Zianchurinsky districts), etc. Thus, magic and magic are present in all models of folk knowledge, forms of creativity and etiquette due to the factors of time invested in them, centuries-old continuous cultural tradition and powerful intellectual generational potential.
+dock or weakened (Recorded in Askinsky, Beloretsk, Zianchurinsky districts), etc. Thus, magic and the magical are present in all models of folk knowledge, forms of creativity and etiquette due to the factors of time embedded in them, centuries-old continuous cultural tradition and powerful intellectual generational potential.

-Magical folklore in its narrow, “specialized” sense is represented by genres and genre forms that are functionally related to their intended use in rituals, healing, sacral acts.
-For example, in a state of deep stress, speechless women were taken out into the field and beaten on the cheeks, forcing them to scream, pronouncing special words, making body movements (Zianchurinsky district, 1998); the evil eye, snake bite, damage, etc., were spoken in a recitative-singing word.
-This fund of archaic knowledge, having disowned ritual complexes, has been preserved in time and practice of use due to the formulaic nature of word forms and thought forms, the long need for practical application and the continuity of the creativity of folk professionals - healers, seers, bucks.
-This repertoire includes prose and verse incantations (arbau), invocations (satafiu) of rain, wind, kut, sun, etc., harnau (appeal to the spirits of ancestors, forces of Nature, deities).
-Sentences (atemse), sayings (atem), omens (yrym), interpretations of dreams and events, divination-khynau (by bones, stars, stones) are a special part of magical folklore, methods of folk treatment (im-tom), mainly functioning in the unity of words. , action and tunes.
-The nature and intentions of these forms of creativity can be deciphered only with an integrated and multidisciplinary approach, when purely philological or ethnographic or anthropological aspects of study, in addition to descriptive ones, cannot provide objective scientific generalizations.
+Magical folklore in its narrow, “specialized” understanding is represented by genres and genre forms that are functionally related to their intended use in rituals, healing, and sacred acts.
+For example, in a state of deep stress, women who were speechless were taken out into the field and hit on the cheeks, forcing them to scream, while uttering special words and making body movements (Zianchurinsky district, 1998); the evil eye, snake bite, damage, etc. were spoken with a recitative-singing word.
+This fund of archaic knowledge, having disowned ritual complexes, was preserved in time and practice of use due to the formulaic nature of word forms and thought forms, the long need for practical application and the continuity of the creativity of folk professionals - healers, seers, bucks.
+This repertoire includes prose and poetic incantations (arbau), invocations (satafuu) of rain, wind, kut, sun, etc., harnau (appeals to the spirits of ancestors, forces of Nature, deities).
+A special part of magical folklore consists of sentences (eytemse), sayings (eytem), signs (yrym), interpretations of dreams and events, fortune-telling-khynau (by bones, stars, stones) methods of folk treatment (im-tom), mainly functioning in the unity of words , actions and tunes.
+The nature and intentions of these forms of creativity can only be deciphered with complex and multidisciplinary approaches, when purely philological or ethnographic or anthropological aspects of the study, in addition to descriptive ones, cannot provide objective scientific generalizations.

-The classical forms of performance of the incantatory repertoire combine myth + word + action + partly chant; each of the components is associated with archaic realities that determined the features of functions, vocabulary, and methods of sending.
-For a tumor plot, for example, a number of conditions must be met: a chicken egg, necessary for treatment, must be laid on Wednesday, water taken before dawn on a waning moon,
+Classical forms of performing the incantatory repertoire combine myth + word + action + partly chant; each of the components is associated with archaic realities that determined the peculiarities of functions, vocabulary, and methods of sending.
+For a tumor conspiracy, for example, a number of conditions must be met: the chicken egg needed for treatment must be laid on Wednesday, water must be taken before dawn on the waning moon,

-the patient is dressed in old clothes, come to the “sessions” hungry, before and after not telling anyone about the purpose (the results of healing, all the more) of his visit.
-Manipulations with objects operate in the complex, projecting the bright associative, world-contemplative thinking of healers: the disease is “transferred” to an even number of unnecessary things, such as: a broken comb, a needle, fallen hair, nails, broken glass, rusty nails, etc .; throwing the disease somewhere at a crossroads, they leave without looking back and throwing seven (nine according to the severity of the disease) rods across the road, first consecrating them with a prayer - this is how an invisible border is laid between this world and the other.
-Knowledge about the spirit is noteworthy: for example, parts of the body (nails, hair, etc.), which are the guardians of the partial soul, “take away” diseases with them, and the deadly symbolism of broken things provokes, according to the logic of magic of similarity, the same effect; Wednesday in folk beliefs is considered an auspicious day for healing acts.
-The semantic world of medical culture, thus, absorbs the most ancient knowledge, realities, which have gained effective experience over the course of centuries of practice.
-Algysh (good wishes) and kargysh (curse) have a conspiracy character, in the origins providing for the functions of a special effect of the magic of the word, as well as the subordination and invocation of good (algysh) or evil (kargysh) forces.
-Telek (calf) as a good wish is co-semantic with algysh with the difference that the condition for pronunciation te-lyak in the past was associated with sacrifices and even replaced it.
-The northeastern, eastern Bashkirs still retain the custom of "calf salyu".
+the patient is dressed in old clothes, come to the “sessions” hungry, and before and after do not tell anyone about the purpose (the results of healing, especially) of his visit.
+Manipulations with objects act as a complex, projecting the bright associative, world-contemplative thinking of healers: the disease is “transferred” to an even number of unnecessary things, such as: a broken comb, a needle, lost hair, nails, broken glass, rusty nails, etc.; Throwing out an illness somewhere at a crossroads, they leave without looking back and throw seven (according to the severity of the illness, nine) rods across the road behind them, first consecrating them with prayer - this is how an invisible border is laid between this world and the next.
+The knowledge about the spirit is noteworthy: thus, parts of the body (nails, hair, etc.), which are the guardians of the partial soul, “carry away” diseases with them, and the deadly symbolism of broken things provokes, according to the logic of the magic of similarity, the same effect; Wednesday in folk beliefs is considered a favorable day for healing acts.
+The semantic world of therapeutic culture, thus, absorbs ancient knowledge and realities that have gained effective experience over the course of centuries of practice.
+Algysh (good wishes) and kargysh (curses) have a conspiratorial character, initially providing for the functions of the special influence of the magic of words, as well as the subordination and invocation of good (algysh) or evil (kargysh) forces.
+Telek (calf) as a good wish is co-semantic with algysh with the difference that the condition of pronunciation telek in the past was associated with sacrifices and even replaced it.
+The northeastern and eastern Bashkirs still maintain the custom of “telek salyu”.

-The ideological concept of imperative appeals of all forms (conspiracies, spells, algysh, etc.) goes back to the notion of the existence of a “master” of spheres, diseases, natural elements, and so on.
-Eie (master, owner) among the Bashkirs is consonant, co-semantic with the Altai, Kalmyk "ezi", Buryat "ezhin", Yakut "ichchi"2.
-Success in achieving the goal (conspiracy of illness, fishing, hunting, animal spells, invocations of the elements, etc.) depends on the ability and art of appeasing the "owners" and establishing "treaties" with them that require special sacrifices and the correct use of objects, actions, words with taking into account tribal and local traditions.
+The ideological concept of imperative appeals of all forms (conspiracies, spells, algysh, etc.) goes back to the idea of the presence of a “master” of spheres, diseases, natural elements, and so on.
+Ey (owner, owner) among the Bashkirs is consonant, co-semantic with the Altai, Kalmyk “ezi”, Buryat “ezhin”, Yakut “ichchi”2.
+Success in achieving a goal (disease conspiracy, fishing, hunting, animal spells, elemental invocations, etc.) depends on the skill and art of appeasing the “masters” and establishing “agreements” with them, requiring special sacrifices and the correct use of objects, actions, words with taking into account tribal and local traditions.

-Algysh - texts of magical purpose, pronounced in a spell form, ascend
+Algysh - texts of magical purpose, pronounced in an incantatory form, ascending

-The ideological and functional concepts of useful magic are predetermined by the depth of knowledge, the level of natural or hereditary talent, the ability of a person to get involved in the movements of the world, to arouse the patronage of deities.
-In appeals to the heavenly Tengri, the master spirits of forests, fields, rivers, the four elements - water, fire, earth, air - and in wishes, the magic of the expensive word is used.
-In sowing work, algysh is pronounced - good wishes, the harvest is called:
+The ideological and functional plans of useful magic are predetermined by the depth of knowledge, the level of natural or hereditary talent, a person’s ability to be involved in the movements of the world, and to evoke the patronage of deities.
+In appeals to the heavenly Tengri, the spirit masters of forests, fields, rivers, the four elements - water, fire, earth, air - and in wishes, the magic of dear words is used.
+During sowing work, algysh is pronounced - a good wish, the harvest is called upon:

 Er!
 Er!
 Er!
 Earth!
 Earth!
 Earth!